Proto:Chrono Trigger (SNES)/Gameplay Differences

 Quite different at this point.

 - Three options are missing: "Battle Cursor Memory", "Item/Tech Cursor Memory", and "Item/Tech Descriptions".
 The icon for the "Menu Cursor Memory" option was also changed from a finger to a small menu graphic in the final.

-- The left side of the menu was narrower, and the options were arranged in a single row of seven, instead of two rows of five.
+- The left side of the menu is narrower, with the options in a single column of seven instead of two columns of five.

-- There is only a single Battle Speed option in the prototype, which appears to control both the messages and gauge.
-This was split into two separate options in the final.
+- There is only a single Battle Speed option at this point, which appears to control both the messages and gauge.
+The final splits this is into two separate options.

 - The background color/pattern option was moved to the top of the menu.

-- The ATB gauge could only be toggled on or off.
-There was no option for an alternate setup.
+- The ATB gauge could only be toggled on or off, with no option for an alternate setup.

 While the Epoch is fully capable of flight in both the prototype and final, it had an extra feature earlier in development: before its wings, it acted as a hovercraft!
-This wasn't very well-implemented, however: the time travel effect is a simple fade to white, and if the destination point in another era turns out to be on invalid terrain (ocean, mountains, etc.), you'll promptly be dumped back to the place you were when you tried to warp.
+This isn't very well-implemented, however: the time travel effect is a simple fade to white, and if the destination point in another era turns out to be on invalid terrain (ocean, mountains, etc.), you'll promptly be dumped back to the place you were when you tried to warp.
+The developers could access the Epoch via a hidden trigger in the Guardia Millennial fair.
+Activating this trigger would display the message “Time machine get!” and the Epoch would be spawned on the overworld.